MCUdude/MightyCore/README.md

 * 1 MHz internal oscillator

 ##How to install
-Click on the "Download ZIP" button to the left.
+Click on the "Download ZIP" button.
 Exctract the Zip file, and move the extracted folder to the location "~/Documents/Arduino/hardware".
 Create the "hardware" folder if it doesn't exist.
 Open Arduino IDE, and a new category in the boards menu, called "MightyCore" will show up.

 ##Pinout